cfpland/frontend/content/guides/08-pre-conference.md

 ### 6. Practice your presentation

 While this is covered in more detail in the [section dedicated to creating your presentation](../presentation/), it bears repeating.
 Plan time to practice your talk.
-You may make tweaks up until the week before, but at some point you'll have to lock it down and practice.
+You may make tweaks up until the week before, but at some point, you'll have to lock it down and practice.
 Work out your timings, and make sure it fits within the time slot given.

 <div class="card bg-info-light mb-3">
 <div class="card-body">